isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 :iscman:`kea-dhcp6` Name Generation for DDNS Update Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each NameChangeRequest must of course include the fully qualified
+Each NameChangeRequest must of course include the fully qualified domain
-domain name whose DNS entries are to be affected. :iscman:`kea-dhcp6` can be
+name whose DNS entries are to be affected. :iscman:`kea-dhcp6` can be configured
-configured to supply a portion or all of that name, based upon what it
+to supply a portion or all of that name, based on what it receives
-receives from the client in the DHCPREQUEST.
+from the client in the DHCPREQUEST.

 The default rules for constructing the FQDN that will be used for DNS
 entries are: